The Tuckernuck Insider’s Guide to Washington, DC

 Located along the Southwest waterfront, The Salamander features beautiful rooms, spacious suites, and the city’s finest spa and largest meeting and event space.
 This property was formerly The Mandarin Oriental, and it’s a great place to stay and be right near the monuments!

-This is a great boutique Ritz Carlton.
-It's kid-friendly because of their suites, and the location feels tucked away yet completely convenient.
+This is a great boutique Ritz.
+It's kid-friendly because of its suites, and the location feels tucked away yet completely convenient.

 The Conrad (CityCenter)